<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=230754&amp;fmt=gif">

 Use a Helical Antenna

-Helical antennas are overwhelmingly the antenna of choice for IEM transmission because the circular motion of the RF field emitted distributes the signal through all possible polarization angles.
-This removes the greatest risk of dropouts, as most IEM belt packs are limited to a single whip antenna.
+Helical antennas are the top antenna choice for IEM transmission because the circular motion of the RF field distributes the signal through all possible polarization angles.
+This removes the greatest risk of dropouts since most IEM belt packs have only a single whip antenna.

 CPB_Chair Learn More About Helical Antennas for IEMs